-- Average free cash flow to equity over the five-year forecast period; based on past performance and management's expectations of market development and on current industry trends and including long-term inflation forecasts for each territory. - Average annual growth rate over the five-year forecast period; based on past performance and management's expectations of market development and on current industry trends and including long-term inflation forecasts for each territory. - · Considered a pre-tax discount rate applied to cash flow of 11.8%, based on long-term interest rate, equity risk premium, industry beta and other variables. - · Considered a perpetuity growth rate of 6.0%, based on long-term local inflation and real growth.
+- · Average free cash flow to equity over the five-year forecast period; based on past performance and management's expectations of market development and on current industry trends and including long-term inflation forecasts for each territory. - · Average annual growth rate over the five-year forecast period; based on past performance and management's expectations of market development and on current industry trends and including long-term inflation forecasts for each territory. - · Considered a pre-tax discount rate applied to cash flow of 9.4% (2018 11.8%), based on long-term interest rate, equity risk premium, industry beta and other variables. - · Considered a perpetuity growth rate of 5.0% (2018 6.0%), based on long-term local inflation and real growth.

-Therefore, the goodwill impairment testing considered, at once: a decrease of 10.0% of the free cash flow to equity in the first year, a decrease of 10.0% in the growth rate for the second until fifth year, a decrease of 3.0 basis points in perpetuity rate after the fifth year and an increase of 5.0 basis points in pre-tax discount rate, and it did not resulted in the impairment of the goodwill.
+Therefore, the goodwill impairment testing considered, at once: a decrease of 10.0% of the free cash flow to equity in the first year, a decrease of 10.0% in the growth rate for the second until fifth year, a decrease of 250 basis points in perpetuity rate after the fifth year and an increase of 500 basis points in pre-tax discount rate, and it did not result in the impairment of the goodwill.